Incompatibility of Observables as State-Independent Bound of Uncertainty Relations

+Generalizing the above observation, we propose to measure the incompatibility among three or more observables by the optimal state-independent bound $\mathcal{B}$.
+In order to give a proper measure, the functional form $\mathcal{U}$ should be suitably chosen.
+Clearly, the multiplicative variance-based $\mathcal{U}$ in Eq.\ref{e:Robertson} fails to give a proper incompatibility measure $\mathcal{B}$.
+Nevertheless, proper bounds can be given by the additive variance-based UR, as well as the entropic UR.
+As an illustration, we focus on the variance-based UR in this paper.
+In particular, for an arbitrary, including non-orthogonal, setting of a finite number Pauli-spin operators $\{S_{\Vec{n}_i}\}$, their incompatibility $\mathcal{I}(\{S_{\Vec{n}_i}\})$ is analytically solved in spin-$1/2$ systems.
+Generalizations to higher dimensional systems and for entropic UR can be made in future study.

+As a measure of incompatibility, the value of $\mathcal{B}$ depends on the choice of the functional form $\mathcal{U}$.
+Therefore, this notion of incompatibility intimately relates to preparational uncertainty relations.
+In this way, it differs from the traditional incompatibility measure for a collection of measurements~\cite{Heinosaari2016}.
+With our notion of incompatibility measure, new criteria for entanglement and EPR-Steering detection can be given.
+Therefore, this new notion of incompatibility measure connects incompatibility, uncertainty relations and quantum correlations, and can be used as a versatile tool for investigating fundational questions of quantum mechanics.

+Notably, Bush \textit{et. al.} have defined the incompatibility between two measurements by the optimal state-independent bound of the Heisenberg's error-disturbance relation~\cite{Busch2014}.
+However, due to the intrinsic nature of error-disturbance relations, their result is limited to only two measurements.
+In contrast, using preparational uncertainty relations, our definition is also applicable to three or more observables.

-{\bf Setting the stage---}In this work, we focus mainly on our results in determining state-independent bounds for 2-by-2 Hermitian observables.
+{\bf Setting the stage---}We first focus on determining the incompatibility for an arbitrary finite set of 2-by-2 Hermitian observables, through variance-based preparational uncertainty relations.
 We shall later present some of the results associated with spin operators.
-First of all, any Hermitian operator $M_j$ can be parametrized by a number and a 3D vector, denoted by $a_j$ and ${\vec b}_j$, i.e., $M_j = {a_j I + {\vec b}_j \cdot \vec \sigma }$.
-For any given density matrix parametrized by $\rho = \left( {I + \vec r \cdot \vec \sigma } \right)/2$, we have
+First of all, any Hermitian operator $M_j$ can be parametrized by a number and a not necessarily normalized 3D vector, denoted by $a_j$ and ${\vec n}_j$ respectively.
+Explicitly, $M_j = {a_j I + {\vec n}_j \cdot \vec \sigma }$ where $\vec{n}_j$ is not assumed to be normalized.
+For any given density matrix $\rho$, it can be parametrized by $\rho = \left( {I + \vec r \cdot \vec \sigma } \right)/2$.
+Therefore,